Getting Started with Rich Text Editor in Blazor

 Install Syncfusion® Blazor Rich Text Editor and Themes NuGet packages

-Use the following commands to add the Blazor Rich Text Editor component to the application by installing Syncfusion.Blazor.RichTextEditor and Syncfusion.Blazor.Themes.
-For details, see Install and manage packages using the dotnet CLI.
+To add the Blazor Rich Text Editor component to the application, run the following commands in a command prompt (Windows), command shell (Linux), or terminal (macOS) to install the Syncfusion.Blazor.RichTextEditor and Syncfusion.Blazor.Themes.
+See Install and manage packages using the dotnet CLI for more details.

 dotnet restore